elvanto/api-dotnet/README.md

 This library is all set to go with version 1 of the <a href="https://www.elvanto.com/api/" target="_blank">Elvanto API</a>.

 ## Authenticating

 The Elvanto API supports authentication using either <a href="https://www.elvanto.com/api/getting-started/#oauth" target="_blank">OAuth 2</a> or an <a href="https://www.elvanto.com/api/getting-started/#api_key" target="_blank">API key</a>.

 ### What is This For?

-* Quick summary
-This is an API wrapper to use in conjunction with an Elvanto account.
+* This is an API wrapper to use in conjunction with an Elvanto account.
 This wrapper can be used by developers to develop programs for their own churches, or to design integrations to share to other churches using OAuth authentication.
 * Version 1.0.0

 ### Installation

 #### Via Package Manager Console

-Enter the following command in the Package Manager Console
+Enter the following command in the Package Manager Console:

 ```
 Install-Package ElvantoAPI